 There is no shortage of strong opinions in the world today.
 You can’t get on social media without somebody forwarding you a blog by someone else disputing something that’s out there in the press provided by experts.
-It’s almost as if we’ve become anti-expert in this country.
+It’s as if we’ve become anti-experts in this country.
 Just because you feel strongly about something doesn’t make it true.
-Commenting on topics you know very little about is potentially dangerous.
+Commenting on topics you know little about is potentially dangerous.
 If you only read articles or listen to blogs that validate your point of view, then by the very nature of your activity, you are biased.

-I certainly don’t claim that any one party or group of individuals has all the answers.
+I certainly don’t claim that any one political party or group of individuals has all the answers.
 I think it’s fine to challenge status quo thinking.
-The history of innovation and advancement in our society has been driven by people who challenged accepted ideas, but these innovators actually did the hard work to get it right.
+The history of innovation and advancement in our society has been driven by people who challenged accepted ideas, but these innovators did the demanding work to get it right.
 They went to school.
 They studied.
 They experimented.
 They followed the scientific process.
 They learned from their expected mistakes.
 They didn’t just sit in their easy chair or in front of their computer and spout off opinions.
-When it comes to issues of national or international wellbeing, I am less interested in how your “feel” and more focused on what you “know.”
+When it comes to issues of national or international wellbeing, I am less interested in how you “feel” and more focused on what you “know.”
 Do you really think our public officials want to wreck the economy or risk human life recklessly?
 Their job is to inform our elected officials who then debate and make policy, craft legislation, and fund priorities accordingly.

 Please do the work.
 If you’re unwilling to do the work, then please listen to the experts.
-And, if a majority of the experts agree on something, you probably should listen to them unless you’ve really spent time researching the issue, and even then, fully understand the position of the experts before you challenge them.
-I am amazed by the number of people who probably only have a high school understanding of biology (at best), who are willing to challenge the ideas of people who have spent decades doing scientifically tested healthcare research reviewed by world-class experts.
+And, if most of the experts agree on something, you should listen to them unless you’ve really spent time researching the issue, and even then, fully understand the position of the experts before you challenge them.
+I am amazed by the number of people who only have a high school understanding of biology (at best), who are willing to challenge the ideas of people who have spent decades doing scientifically tested healthcare research reviewed by world-class experts.
 Public health officials are some of the most highly trained people in our society.
 If your gut tells you to challenge something, then please start by asking questions and growing your own knowledgebase before jumping to unfounded conclusions.
 Please also push yourself outside your comfort zone and review content relevant to the topic, not just what you like reading or listening to.